 Reflecting John's research interest in non-conventional structures, he has been an active member of the International Association for Shell and Spatial Structures (IASS) www.iass-structures.org since 1990.
-He is a member of the IASS Executive Council, former Chair of IASS WG12 - Timber Spatial Structures and member of WG 5 - Shell Structures and WG15 - Structural Morphology.
+A member of the IASS Executive Council for 20 years, he was elected a member of the IASS Advisory Board in 2020 and awarded Honorary Distinguished membership in 2021.
+He is former Chair of IASS WG12 - Timber Spatial Structures and member of WG 5 - Shell Structures and WG15 - Structural Morphology.
 He has Chaired and Co-Chaired IASS Colloquia and was a member of the Organising and Scientific Committees for the joint IASS/IABSE/Space Structures conference held in London in September 2011.

 From 2004-2017, John was Vice-Chair of the TensiNet Association www.tensinet.com, a multi-disciplinary association in the field of tensioned membrane and ETFE foil construction, which follows the initial objectives of the original EU-funded thematic network (2001-2004).
 He has contributed to the TensiNet publications European Design Guide for Tensile Surface Structures (2004) and Annex 5: Design Recommendations for ETFE Foil Structures (2013).
 He was also Scientific Committee Chair for the TensiNet - COST TU1303 Symposium 2016.

-John has served as a member of the Fabric Advisory Committee (FAC) of Lincoln Cathedral since 2004 and was recently appointed to the FAC at Sheffield Cathedral.
+John has served as a member of the Fabric Advisory Committee (FAC) of Lincoln Cathedral since 2004 and the FAC at Sheffield Cathedral since 2017.

 FLOR, JAN-FREDERIK, DINGMING LIU, YANYI SUN, PAOLO BECCARELLI, JOHN CHILTON and YUPENG WU, 2018.
 Optical aspects and energy performance of switchable ethylenetetrafluoroethylene (ETFE) foil cushions Applied Energy.
 229, 335-351